 AT&T restores U-verse service to most subscribers in Charleston, elsewhere

-AT&T said today that its U-verse TV and high-speed Internet service has been mostly restored in Charleston and other areas after being down for more than three days.
+AT&T’s U-verse TV and high-speed Internet service had been mostly restored in Charleston and other areas after being down for more than three days, the company said Thursday.

 AT&T had 7.4 million U-verse subscribers as of the 2012 third quarter.

-Dallas-based AT&T says that it expects any remaining customer issues to be resolved soon.
+Dallas-based AT&T said it expects that any lingering technical glitches would be resolved quickly.

 AT&T began rolling out U-verse in the Charleston region in mid-2010.